How to Start Livestreaming on Tango

-Once you’ve created your account, you can start setting up your profile.
-It’s a good idea to provide as much information as you can, and Tango will give you all the prompts you need to fully complete your profile.
-You can access your profile by clicking on the button in the top left of the screen, as shown below.
-This is where you can edit any part of your profile, see your followers, fill coins and redeem the diamonds that you’ve earned along the way.
+You can edit any information about yourself by heading to your profile.
+To do this, click on the button in the top left of the screen, where your photo is.
+This is where you can edit any part of your profile, see your followers, fill coins, and redeem the diamonds that you’ve earned along the way.

 For you to be able to convert your in-app diamonds into money, you’ll need at least 10,000 diamonds, which are equivalent to $50 (5,000 diamonds for your first-time redeem!).
 You can redeem up to 400,000 diamonds ($2,000 USD) per day and typically receive your money within 24 hours.

-To get started, log in to the app on your smartphone and then the camera icon on the homepage.
+To get started, log in to the app on your smartphone and then click the camera icon on the homepage.
 You’ll be prompted to pick a preview image and to add a title, and you can also choose between public and private streams.
-You can even set a minimum gift account to set up paid streams for premium audience members.
+You can even set a minimum gift account to set up paid live streams for premium audience members.

 Building on from the last item on our list, there’s no point in checking your analytics if you don’t take what you’ve learned and use it to improve.
 Your goal should be to continue to get better over time, constantly testing out new approaches to figure out what works best for you and your audience.

-Everyone is different and no one else can tell you the exact strategies you should use or the paths you should take.
+Everyone is different, and no one else can tell you the exact strategies you should use or the paths you should take.
 Instead, you need to learn to rely on a combination of instinct and analytics.
 The good news is that when you get it right, you’ll be able to tell, and it’ll be your analytics that will give you the information you need to show that.

 Getting started with live-streaming has never been easier.
 Tango is specifically designed for people who just want to get started as easily as possible, which is what makes it so appealing to new users.